ralexander11/acct_legacy/README.md

 After some time has passed for the market to change, do the following:
 1. Run trade.py
 2. Type "trueup" command
+3. Type "exit"

-3. Run acct.py
+4. Run acct.py
-4. Type "gl" command
+5. Type "gl" command
-5. This is a list of all the trades and transactions you have made
+6. This is a list of all the trades and transactions you have made
-6. Type "bs" command
+7. Type "bs" command
-7. The Net Asset Value is your current portfolio worth
+8. The Net Asset Value is your current portfolio worth
-8. The Balance Check should always be zero
+9. The Balance Check should always be zero
-9. Type "qty" command, press enter when it asks for a ticker to see for all
+10. Type "qty" command, press enter when it asks for a ticker to see for all

+## Econ Sim Instructions
+To get started with the econ sim, run the following command:
+econ.py -u

+To use a custom save file name use the command:
+econ.py -u -db my_econ.db

+Where "my_econ" can be whatever you like.

 ## Dependencies